Overview of the virtual appliance for VSC, VASA Provider, and SRA

 The storage systems are managed by using ONTAP RBAC.

-View and update the host settings of the ESXi hosts that are connected to NetApp storage
+View and update the host settings of the ESXi hosts that are connected to storage

 The NetApp NFS Plug-in for VAAI is not shipped with VSC.
-But you can download the plug-in installation package and obtain the instructions for installing the plug-in from the NetApp Support Site.
+But you can download the plug-in installation package and obtain the instructions for installing the plug-in from the .

 VASA Provider for ONTAP uses VMware vSphere APIs for Storage Awareness (VASA) to send information about storage used by VMware vSphere to the vCenter Server.
-ONTAP tools has VASA Provider integrated with VSC.
-VASA Provider enables you to perform the following tasks:
+The virtual appliance for VSC, VASA Provider, and SRA, VASA Provider is integrated with VSC and VASA Provider enables you to perform the following tasks: